sansuido/sdl2/README.md

 * ffi ^2.1.0

+Windows requires dll files (SDL2.dll and more).

+Linux requires so files (libSDL2.so and more).

+MacOS requires dylib files (libSDL2.dylib and more).

 # Note

-A Dart library for accessing common SDL 2.28.5 (stable) APIs using, FFI.
+A Dart library for accessing common SDL 2.30.0 (stable) APIs using, FFI.

 https://www.libsdl.org/